algorandfoundation/ARCs/ARCs/arc-draft_asa_url_templating.md

 A helpful link to 'visualize' CIDs and for this specific id, is: https://cid.ipfs.io/#QmQZyq4b89RfaUw8GESPd2re4hJqB8bnm4kVHNtyQrHnnK

-Using the using the example encoding implementation, results in virtual 'reserve address' of **EEQYWGGBHRDAMTEVDPVOSDVX3HJQIG6K6IVNR3RXHYOHV64ZWAEISS4CTI**
+Using the example encoding implementation, results in virtual 'reserve address' of **EEQYWGGBHRDAMTEVDPVOSDVX3HJQIG6K6IVNR3RXHYOHV64ZWAEISS4CTI**

 As can be seen here: https://testnet.algoexplorer.io/asset/66753108